 Furthermore, DIM works to activate histone deacetylase inhibitors, which research suggests modifies estrogen receptor binding.
 Given this, both I3C and DIM appear to have significant effects on estrogen metabolism.

-Animal studies have demonstrated that calcium-d-glucarate lowers estradiol levels by upwards of 25%.
-Research contends that calcium D-glucarate supplementation serves as an efficacious slow-release source of glucuronolactone, which appears to inhibit the actions of the enzyme beta-glucuronidase.
+Animal studies have demonstrated that calcium D-glucarate lowers estradiol levels by upwards of 25%.
+Research shows that calcium D-glucarate supplementation serves as an effective slow-release source of glucuronolactone, which appears to inhibit the actions of the enzyme beta-glucuronidase.

-Grape seeds contain two highly potent antioxidants called proanthocyanidin and procyanidin, both of which effectively block the conversion of testosterone to estrogen via inhibiting the aromatase enzyme.
+Grape seeds contain two highly potent antioxidants called proanthocyanidin and procyanidin, both of which effectively block the conversion of testosterone to estrogen by inhibiting the aromatase enzyme.

 These antioxidants also promote blood flow and nitric oxide production.

-Rhodiola is an herbal supplement containing a potent active ingredient called salidroside.
+Rhodiola is a herbal supplement containing a potent active ingredient called salidroside.

-Research suggest salidroside suppresses cortisol levels (a stress hormone) and increases testosterone in human subjects.
+Research suggests salidroside suppresses cortisol levels, which is a stress hormone, and increases testosterone in human subjects.

 Rhodiola also appears to have adaptogenic properties and promotes relaxation.